-Veterinary Services Market Characteristics
+Veterinary Services Market Definition

+The veterinary services market consists of sales of veterinary services by entities (organizations, sole traders and partnerships) that provide veterinary services.
 Veterinary services provide healthcare for animals - especially pets, farm animals, and animals kept in zoos and wildlife parks.

 Veterinary Services Market Size

 Global Warming – Increasing summer and winter temperatures due to global warming are leading to a decline in wildlife populations.
 Global warming effects include landslides and forest fires.
 There is a heavy loss in wildlife population due to forest fires and floods.
 Also, many pets are not evacuated during natural disasters leading to loss in pet population.
 Global warming will also increase vector borne diseases resulting in a fall in pet population, thus affecting the growth of the veterinary services market.

 Veterinary Services Market Segmentation